-My latest article is out.
+My latest article is out in Social Media + Society.
 Here’s the abstract: This article investigates how migrants experience “co-presence” with their loved ones through social media.
 On the basis of empirical investigation, the article engages with current debates about how social media shape emotional experiences.
-It draws on short-term ethnographic research of everyday social media practices among second-generation Turkish-Dutch … More New open access publication on “careful co-presence” in transnational families
+It draws on short-term ethnographic research of everyday social … More Open access publication on “careful co-presence” in transnational families

 Excited to announce the open access publication of our article with Global Networks.
 It’s a discussion of how we combine ‘big data’ research with ethnographic methods and feminist ethics with the aim of better understanding diaspora and digital media.
 It’s the product of an emotional and unique collaboration experience for us as authors, and is … More Open Access Publication of “Diaspora and Mapping Methodologies”

 I’m very happy to have been asked to write an entry on affect and emotion for the Keywords section of the Handbook of Migration and Media edited by Koen Leurs, Kevin Smets, Myria Georgiou, Saskia Witteborn and Radhika Gajjala and under contract with SAGE.
 It’s planned to come out in September 2019.
 Here’s the editors’ … More Contributing to the SAGE Handbook of Migration and Media

 Super pleased to see my review of Digital Ethnography: Principles and Practice published in New Media & Society today.

 I was asked to write a commentary for the latest issue of Spheres: Journal for Digital Cultures.

 I’m very happy to share that my book has been released.

 Just got notified by Taylor and Francis that my article was included in their Social Media Research collection, which explores digital media and internet technology from various perspectives.
 That means it’s now openly and freely accessible online!